vinstic-myshell/myshell-doc-en/product-manual/membership-system-and-robot-benefits-(beta).md

 Usage:

-1. Upgrade the subscription level of the robot to obtain higher-level functions;
+1. Upgrade the subscription level of the robot to obtain higher-level functions.
 2. The robot pays task rewards to users (when the initial development fund is insufficient).

 Acquisition Method:

 1. (Users) Earn by completing tasks issued by the robot.
 (TBD)
-2. (Creators) List the robot on the MyShell platform, collect Shell Tokens for user subscriptions and upgrades to the robot.
+2. (Creators) List the robot on the MyShell platform and collect Shell Tokens for user subscriptions and robot upgrades.
 (TBD)